-To apply for student financial aid from the federal government, including Direct loans and work-study, you will need to submit financial aid applications, the most important of which is the Free Application for Federal Student Aid (FAFSA).
+To apply for student financial aid from the federal government, including Direct loans and work-study, you will need to submit financial aid applications.
+The most important application is the Free Application for Federal Student Aid (FAFSA).
 Before you fill out the FAFSA, it’s imperative that you get to know the form a little better.
 In doing so, you may be able to qualify for more financial aid, helping you further along the path of going to college.

 If you want to get an early estimate of what the government thinks you can afford to pay for your education, try Finaid’s Financial Aid Estimation Form.
 It lets you play what-if games to give you an idea how changes in income and assets affect the expected family contribution (EFC).
 Finaid also has a variety of other calculators that can be found here: EFC calculators